leahneukirchen/nitro/README.md

   instead of a shutdown.
 This can be used to implement an initramfs, for example.

+## Parametrized services

+Service directories ending in `@` are ignored, however you can refer to parametrized services by symlinks (either in the service directory or as a `log` symlink), or start them manually using `nitroctl`.

+The part after the `@`, the parameter, is passed to the scripts as first argument.

+For example, given you have a script `agetty@/run` and a symlink `agetty@tty1` -> `agetty@`, nitro will spawn `agetty@/run tty1`.
+Upon running `nitroctl up agetty@tty2`, nitro will spawn `agetty@/run tty2`, even if it does not exist in the service directory.

 ## Modes of operation

 The lifecycle of a machine/container/session using nitro consists of